Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Abstract

 \section{Abstract}

-In this paper, which is a continuation of earlier work by the first author and Gunnar Carlsson, one of the first results we establish is the additivity of the motivic Becker-Gottlieb transfer, the corresponding trace as well as their realizations.
-We then apply this to derive several important consequences: for example, we settle an open conjecture regarding the assertion that the Euler-characteristic of $\rmG/\NT$ for a split reductive group scheme $\rmG$ and the normalizer of a split maximal torus $\NT$ is $1$ in the Grothendieck-Witt ring. .1cm In addition to obtaining the analogues of various double coset formulae known in the classical setting of algebraic topology, we also obtain applications to Brauer groups of homogeneous spaces associated to reductive groups over separably closed fields.
+In this paper, which is a continuation of earlier work by the first author and Gunnar Carlsson, one of the first results we establish is the additivity of the motivic Becker-Gottlieb transfer, as well as their \'etale realizations.
+This extends the additivity results the authors already established for the corresponding traces.
+We then apply this to derive several important consequences: for example, in addition to obtaining the analogues of various double coset formulae known in the classical setting of algebraic topology, we also obtain applications to Brauer groups of homogeneous spaces associated to reductive groups over separably closed fields.
 We also consider the relationship between the transfer on schemes provided with a compatible action by a $1$-parameter subgroup and the transfer associated to the fixed point scheme of the $1$-parameter subgroup.

 \centerline{\bf Table of contents} .2cm 1.
-Introduction .2cm 2. $\rmG$-equivariant spectra, non-equivariant spectra, Transfer and Trace .2cm 3.
-Additivity of the Trace: Proof of Theorem ~\ref{add.trace} .2cm 4.
-Additivity of the Transfer: Proof of Theorem ~\ref{add.transf} .2cm 5.
-Applications of the Additivity and Multiplicativity of the Trace and Transfer .2cm xypic
+Introduction .2cm 2.
+The $\rmG$-equivariant pre-transfer .2cm 3.
+Additivity of the pre-transfer .2cm 4.
+Mayer-Vietoris and Additivity of the Transfer .2cm 5.
+The rigidity property .2cm 6.
+More on Nisnevich neighborhoods .2cm 7.
+Applications of the Additivity and Multiplicativity of the Transfer .2cm xypic

 \eject